elvinw/iters/readme.md

 ### Known Issues
 - ~~need help with MySQL connection~~
 - ~~500 error on form submissions, which blocks accessibility to the thankyou.php confirmation page.~~
-- Database input and output not secured.
+- database input and output not scrubbed
 - thankyou.php not accessible

 ### Colophon